The Price Is Right Live!: Hosts

 The production features a rotating series of hosts.
 Hosts have included Todd Newton, Marc Summers, David Ruprecht, Pat Finn, Mark L. Walberg, Roger Lodge, Michael Burger, JD Roberto, George Hamilton, Doug Davidson, Bob Goen, Chuck Woolery, Marco Antonio Regil, Alan Thicke, Drew Lachey, Jerry Springer, Joey Fatone, and current television announcer George Gray.

 Newton, Summers, Regil, Davidson, and Hamilton were contenders to replace Bob Barker, a job that ultimately went to Drew Carey.
 Davidson was also the host of a short-lived syndicated spinoff of the show known as The New Price Is Right, which ran for four months in 1994.
 Regil, who is bilingual, hosted the Mexican version of the show (Atinale al Precio), which has aired at various times since 1997, including the current Warman-style UK Showcase format that debuted in April 2010.
-Roberto has also been an announcer for the television version in 2010 (episodes taped August 2010 to start Season 39).
+Roberto has also been an announcer for the television version in 2010 (episodes taped August 2010 to start season 39).
 Gray, who became announcer in 2011, began doing occasional shows starting in 2013.

 Announcers

-Announcers for the show include Randy West (who was the regular Las Vegas announcer for several years), Daniel Rosen, David Ruprecht, JD Roberto, Dave Walls and others.
+Announcers for the show include James "Jim" Gruessing (2018-Present), Randy West (who was the regular Las Vegas announcer for several years), Daniel Rosen, David Ruprecht, JD Roberto, Dave Walls and others.
 West, Rosen, and Roberto have been substitute announcers for select episodes of the CBS version in both daytime and prime time, with West and Rosen during the 2003 announcer search and Roberto in the 2010 search.
 Roberto was the announcer who debuted the television high-stakes pricing game "Pay the Rent".
 Andy Taylor, formerly of radio station KTTS in Springfield, MO is the announcer for the Branson show.
 Chinese-Canadian television presenter Benny Yau was co-announcer with Howard Blank for the show's Canadian debut at Vancouver, Canada in May 2011, where the show was done in English, Cantonese, and Mandarin.
 Howard Blank was the announcer for the cross Canada tour presented by Live Nation in March of 2013.